About The CCYSC

 Research interests : childhood and youth, geographies, migration and diasporas, feminist pedagogy, ethnography and research methods for young subjects

 Assistant Professor, Department of History, Shiv Nadar University, Greater Noida.

 Research interests : Histories of childhood and education, colonialism and empire, oral histories, curriculum and feminist studies

 The interest to develop such a collective also emerges from a larger need in the society and the growth of an emergent global field of scholarship of Childhood Studies.
 The founding Vice-Chancellor of AUD, Prof Shyam Menon, also supported this initiative and had organized a meeting with a focus on “childhoods” in 2014.
 His visionary foresight of identifying innovative promising areas of study offered the required momentum for the Collective.
-The potential for multi-disciplinary scholarship in this area remains essential in the South Asia region, where either inquiry about the child subject have been resigned to discipline specific emphasis – such as developmental psychology primarily – or considered only the domain of the civil society sector, and child rights-based organisations.
-The Collective finds that much work remains to bridge multi-disciplinary theories and fields of praxis in South Asia.
+There is an urgent need for multi-disciplinary scholarship in the South Asia region, where either inquiry about the child subject have been resigned to discipline specific emphasis – such as developmental psychology primarily – or considered only the domain of the civil society sector, and child rights-based organisations.
+The Collective finds that much work remains to bridge the gap between multi-disciplinary theories and fields of praxis in South Asia.

 At AUD, various courses on the subject of children and youth and the category of childhood are already being taught across Schools ranging from, School of Letters, to School of Human Studies and School of Education Studies.
 These include both BA and MA level courses, and include, “Literatures of Childhood;” “ Writings for Children and Young Adults;” “Literature and the Young Child;” “Global Childhoods,” “Understanding Children and Childhood;” “Play, Learning and Creativity;” and “Understanding Children;” to name a few.
 Potential to bring these together for a holistic multi-disciplinary study and training in the area of childhoods and youth is rife for growth.